-Grant and contract revenues accounted for 21.5 percent of University Total Revenue in Fiscal Year 2023.
-In Fiscal Year 2023, federal and non-federal grant and contract awards were \$1.87 billion, which represented a 12 percent increase from Fiscal Year 2022.
+Grant and contract revenues accounted for 18.3 percent of University Total Revenue in Fiscal Year 2024.
+In Fiscal Year 2024, federal and non-federal grant and contract awards were \$1.77 billion, which represented a 5.6 percent decrease from Fiscal Year 2023.

-Federal grants and contracts increased by 20 percent in Fiscal Year 2023.
-Award totals increased from some of the largest federal sponsors including the U.S. Department of Health and Human Services (15.8 percent increase) and the U.S. Department of Defense (18.3 percent increase).
-Additionally, \$112 million of COVID-19 relief funding was received by the University through funds awarded through the U.S. Department of Homeland Security.
+Federal grants and contracts decreased by 18 percent in Fiscal Year 2024.
+This decrease was partially offset by increases in non-federal grant and contract funding which increased by 12.1 percent in Fiscal Year 2024.
+Additionally, \$217 million of COVID-19 relief funding was received by the University through funds awarded through the U.S. Department of Homeland Security.
 This money is not dedicated towards research activities.
-Non-federal grant and contract funding decreased by 13.4 percent in Fiscal Year 2023.
-This decrease was driven mostly by a decrease in funding from foundation and non-profit sponsors.